luqman/SublimeText2RailsRelatedFiles/README.markdown

 Note: I've never written any Python code before!
 So feel free to implement best practices and make a pull request.

-I've made a few assumptions; e.g. take a Blog app with the "Post" model/view/controller.
+I've made a few assumptions here; e.g. lets take a Blog app with the "Post" model/view/controller.

-So when "Right Clicking" on the active view or using the "CMD+Shift+O" shortcut it will look for files.
+Imagine you "right clicked" on the following file/s (Screenshot 2) or by using the "CMD+Shift+O" (Screenshot 1) shortcut it will search for possible related files.:

-  "posts_controller.rb" under app/controllers (If this was under a namespace e.g. app/controllers/admin/posts_controller then it will look under views/admin/posts/** same goes for the views)
+  "posts_controller.rb" (If this was under a namespace e.g. app/controllers/admin/posts_controller then it will look under views/admin/posts/** and vice versa)

-    views/posts/** - folder for view files
-    models/post** - any models starting with "post"
+    views/posts/** - All files under this folder models/post**  - Models starting with "post"

   "show.html.erb" under app/views/posts

-    models/post** - any models starting with "post" views/posts/** - all files this folder
+    models/post**             - Models starting with "post"
-    assets/javascript/post** - anyjavascript file starting with "post" assets/stylesheets/post** - any stylesheet file starting with "post" controllers/post** - any controller file starting with "post"
+    views/posts/**            - All files in this folder assets/javascript/post**  - Any javascript file starting with "post" assets/stylesheets/post** - Any stylesheet file starting with "post" controllers/post**        - Any controller file starting with "post"

   "post.rb" model under app/models (This one is trick one...)

-    models/post** - any models starting with "post" views/posts/** - all files in this folder views/**/posts/** - all files in this folder (e.g. admin namespace) controllers/post** - any controller file starting with "post" controllers/**/post** - any controller file starting with "post" (e.g. admin namespace)
+    models/post**         - Models starting with "post"
+    views/posts/**        - All files in this folder views/**/posts/**     - All files in this folder (e.g. admin namespace) controllers/post**    - Any controller starting with "post" controllers/**/post** - Any controller starting with "post" (e.g. admin namespace)

 If you want to disable the context menu, just edit the "Rails.sublime-settings" file changing "show_context_menu" to false.